Postpartum depression in black moms: why is it higher than other women?

 The consequences of untreated postpartum depression can be serious.
 A report from nine maternal mortality review committees in the United States found that mental health problems, ranging from depression to substance use or trauma, went unidentified in many cases and were a contributing factor in pregnancy-related deaths.
 Although rare, deaths of new mothers by suicide have also been reported across the country.

-‘I was lying to you’
+Postpartum depression in black moms: ‘I was lying to you’

 For many women of color, the fear of child welfare services comes from seeing real incidents in their community, said Ayesha Uqdah, a community health worker who conducts home visits for pregnant and postpartum women in Philadelphia through the nonprofit Maternity Care Coalition.

-News reports in several states and studies at the national level have found that child welfare workers deem black mothers unfit at a higher rate than they do white mothers, even when controlling for factors like education and poverty.
+News reports in several states and studies at the national level have found that child welfare workers deem black moms unfit at a higher rate than they do white mothers, even when controlling for factors like education and poverty.

 “Research suggests that Black women experience Postpartum depression at a higher rate than white women and are less likely to receive treatment.
 By two weeks postpartum, 44% of Black mothers report depressive symptoms as compared to 31% of white ones.”